distro2024/distributed-chat-system/docs/work-plan.md

 #### Chat messages

-Send chat-messages to other nodes: POST `/message/`
+Any node (i.e. chat-node) can send chat-messages to other nodes: POST `/message/`
 ```json
 {
     "id": "uuid",